GamboaDd27/weekly-pay/README.md

 After submitting the form, the page will redirect you to a table with the results

+An example file is provided in the base directory of this repository, the file "test.txt" can be uploaded to the form to demonstrate the app's functionality

 ## Solution approach
 The solution involves creating an Employee object for each entry in the input file, then the corresponding string is converted to a list of days with their own schedules.